I have just

 Here I show two Multi-View components.
 They're showing the different views...

 Since I published my friend Jarda's "most poetic CVS commit message of the year" I seem to have become a collector.
 Jarda points out the poignant beauty of the following

 NetBeans architect Jarda Tulach, Rich Unger from Nuance and I will be doing a full day workshop on modular architecture and design, using the NetBeans module system and Platform next week at OOPSLA 2006 in Portland, Oregon.
-We hope to provide an interesting day of activity - bring some interesting design problems!
-Sign up here...

 Sun Developer Network published an interessting interview of Charles Ditzel.
 But I wanted to react on some part.

 I really like NetBeans 5.5 Beta's GUI Builder.
 However, after fighting with it for the last 3 hours, it's time to just get up and walk away for a while...like you might do when you find yourself getting extremely frustrated with a loved one.
 I don't want any hurt feelings for me or the NetBeans team.
 After all, I promote NetBeans every chance I get, but what happened here tonight between me and...